 Whoever has the heart of a mercenary and hired man will stick to the minimum laid down in his contract.
-The one who has the heart of a true shepherd does not stop considering his rights, his duties, what the law asks of him, what agreement binds him to his master; his law is just one, namely his love for the sheep, and love knows no limits, runs risks, accepts sacrifices, and is ready to suffer for the flock.
+The one who has the heart of a true shepherd does not stop considering his rights, his duties, what the law asks of him, what agreement binds him to his master.
+His law is just one, namely his love for the sheep, and love knows no limits, runs risks, accepts sacrifices, and is ready to suffer for the flock.
 Is it not like this that we accept any sacrifice for the love of our own children?

-In this context, we understand why John insists on the love the Father has for us in sending his Son to be our shepherd and to lay down his life for us.
-Thanks to Jesus Christ, we have a new dignity of spiritual birth, we share a same heritage with him and, from now on, we are truly God's children.
-But as far as human history is still unfolding, as far as we have not yet finished our pilgrimage on earth, the fullness of our heritage as God's children is not yet revealed.
-A day will come where everything will be revealed; there will be no more barrier between God and us, no more separation between Him and us...in that day "we shall be like him, for we shall see him as he is".
-In that day the sun will shine forever on those freed from the darkness of ignorance of God and perdition, in that day the spring will last forever on those released from the winter of evildoing and sin.
-May these words of the Lord assure each one of us to hope for our eternal reward!
-May we entrust our life to Christ, the good shepherd who is able to take care of us more than human beings to whom we entrust blindly our lives at our own risk!
-May the God of Jesus Christ bless us all in the Holy Spirit!
+We understand why St John insists on the love the Father has for us in sending his Son to be our shepherd and to lay down his life for us.
+Thanks to our Lord, we have a new dignity of spiritual birth, we share a same heritage with him and, from now on, we are truly God's children.
+But as far as human history is still unfolding, as far as we have not yet finished this pilgrimage on earth, the fullness of our heritage as God's children is not yet revealed.

+A day will come where everything will be revealed; there will be no more barriers between God and us, no more separation between him and us.
+On that day "we shall be like him, for we shall see him as he is".
+On that day the sun will shine forever on those freed from the darkness of ignorance of God and perdition.
+On that day the spring will last forever on those released from the winter of evildoing and sin.

+May these words of our Lord assure each one of us to hope for our eternal reward!
+May we entrust our life to our Lord, the good shepherd who is able to take care of us more than human beings to whom we entrust blindly our lives at our own risk do!
+May the God of our Lord Jesus Christ bless us all in the Holy Spirit!
+Amen!